Sign In

 The curriculum is meticulously developed with inputs drawn from the oil and gas industry experts in Malaysia and other parts of the world.
 The programme is also designed to accommodate working professionals who would be able to utilise their work experience in projects.
 For fresh graduates, there will be opportunities to work on real projects with various petroleum companies.
 All the modules are designed to be completed over 3 semesters period, with each technical module taking place within 2-3 weeks duration.
 Examinations are held at the end of the semester.

-Basin Structures and Dynamics
+Basin and Structural Dynamics 3 credits

-Applied Sedimentology and Stratigraphy
+Applied Sedimentology and Stratigraphy 3 credits

 This module covers selected central topics within sedimentology and stratigraphy - such as a detailed analysis of various sedimentary palaeoenvironments, interpretation of sediment petrography and geochemistry, understanding of trace fossils, practical use of sequence stratigraphic.